Amin-MAG/My-Notes/System-Design-Concepts.md

 ## Message Queues

-They are kinda like databases because they have durable storage and can be replicated or sharded.
-If our system receives more request than it can process it is good to use a message queue.
+They are kind of like databases because they have durable storage and can be replicated or sharded.
+If our system receives more requests than it can process, it is good to use a message queue.

 # Resources